Vermont Develops Early Childhood Mental Health Competencies

 - Specialist professionals: licensed therapists, professors, agency directors, or those holding medical degrees.
 Competencies required at Level 4 reflect the expert skills that are needed in working with the most challenging situations as well as the ability to provide leadership in the field.

-Learn more about Vermont and how other states are developing their Infant, Toddler, and Early Childhood Mental Health Systems in ZERO TO THREEs paper.
+Learn more about Vermont and other states in ZERO TO THREE’s paper, Infant, Toddler, and Early Childhood Mental Health Competencies: A Comparison of Systems.